 - Backfill materials should be clean sand, coarse stone, clay or drill cuttings, and of course non toxic.

-- Decommissioning shall be undertaken by a suitably qualified person (ie well driller).
+- Decommissioning shall be undertaken by a suitably qualified person, i.e. a well driller.

 You can view this Rule in the RRMP (click on the PDF link and go to p 123, 6.3.1 BORE DRILLING & BORE SEALING Rule 4.)

-You can get additional information about the existence/location of bores on your property by using our mapping tool.
+Obtain additional information about the existence/ location of bores on your property by using our mapping tool.